hoteltonight/git-scripts/README.md

 ### runtests

 Run your test suite.
 This is sometimes automatically called from 'share', when it seems advisable to double-check your build in the middle of the share process.
 You'll probably want to customize this.
-Should be run manually before 'share' or 'ship' unless you're running autotest or whatever.
+Should be run manually before 'share' or 'ship' unless you're running autotest, are overconfident, don't like tests, etc.

 ### share [-notest]

 Publish your work to the remote branch, or a create a remote of your local branch if none exists.
 Will perform an interactive rebase so you can squash changes, and merge in the latest from master, before pushing.
-If master has new changes, will invoke runtests after the merge but before the push, unless you ask it not to.
+If master has new changes, will invoke 'runtests' after the merge but before the push, unless you ask it not to.

 ### ship